joce1ynn/computer-science-for-JS/README.md

 ## 2. Algorithms

-Algorithms are a series of steps to solve a problem or perform an action
+Algorithms are a series of steps to solve a problem or perform an action.

+**Benchmarking** is the act of measuring the performance of a process

 ### 2.1 Common Search Algorithms

-<b>Linear Search Algorithm</b>
+#### Linear Search Algorithm

 A linear search looks at every index in sequential order.
 It works, but a lot of time is wasted looking at indexes that don't matter.

 One optimization you could make is to add a `break` or `return` statement once the index is found.
 This helps reduce the time needed for numbers at the beginning of the array.

-**Binary Search Algorithm**
+#### Binary Search Algorithm

 A binary search works by continually dividing the data in half based on whether the number you're looking for is greater or less than a chosen middle point.

 This only works if the data is sorted in numerical order.

+### 2.2 Big O Notation

+**Big O** refers to a special notation used to classify an algorithm's time complexity or growth rate.
+In other words, it ties how efficiently (or inefficiently) an algorithm performs to the increasing size of the data being inputted.

+**O(n)** means the complexity directly relates to the size (n) of the data.
+Linear search is an algorithm with a complexity of O(n).

+**O(1)** means there's no "n" to represent the size of the data, so the complexity never changes.
+This is known as constant time

+The binary search's complexity would be written as **O(log n)**.